A 'Ten Factors Model' of human functioning

 The organism is continuously confonted with the

-challenge to produce an adequate response, be it internal or external, to the
+challenge to produce an adequate response, be it internal or external, to the given situation.

-priorities (which can be biological, emotional, social, etc.).
+(which can be biological, emotional, social, etc.).

 The central processing determines both emotional reactions (including subjective